And Saul approved of his [Stephen’s] execution.

 By Stephen W. Hiemstra

-The Book of Acts reports that the Holy Spirit worked through persecution to establish the first gentile church in Antioch.
-We read:
+Another important consequence of the Jerusalem persecution was that the Holy Spirit worked to establish the first gentile church in Antioch, as we read: